 Argentia/Cape St. Mary’s Ecological Reserve

-One is the turn-off for Argentia, where the ferry departs for Nova Scotia (this is the longer ferry; there is also a shorter one from port-aux-basques on the West Coast).
+One is the turn-off for Argentia, where the ferry departs for Nova Scotia (this is the longer ferry).
 At the tip of the peninsula is Cape St. Mary’s Ecological Reserve, a paradise for bird watchers.

 Bay de Verde Peninsula

-Continue down this peninsula, and you’ll come across more charming small town.
-At the tip is Grate’s Cove, which I haven’t had a chance to explore yet but have heard great things about.
-Brigus and Cupids are two others that I love!
+Continue down this peninsula, and you’ll come across more charming small towns.
+At the tip is Grate’s Cove – I haven’t had a chance to explore it, yet but have heard great things.

-I haven’t had a chance to explore this peninsula yet but I really want to because at the bottom you can take a ferry that goes to France!
-Yes, you can actually visit Europe while in Newfoundland.
+I haven’t had a chance to explore this peninsula yet, but I really want to because at the bottom you can take a ferry that goes to France!
+Yes, you can even visit Europe while road-tripping through Newfoundland.

-St. Pierre et Miquelon is a small island owned by France, which you can visit from Newfoundland (in non-covid times).
-This has been on my bucket for so long!
+St. Pierre et Miquelon is a small island owned by France, which you can visit by heading down the Burin Peninsula and catching a ferry.
+This has been on my bucket list for so long!

 The Bonavista Peninsula is one of the most beautiful parts of Newfoundland.
-Full of adorable small towns, amazing hiking trails, epic whale watching, puffin spotting, and iceberg chasing opportunities, this part of the island should definitely be on your Newfoundland itinerary.
+Full of adorable small towns, gorgeous hiking trails, epic whale watching, puffin spotting, and iceberg-chasing opportunities.

 Terra Nova National Park

-Terra Nova is one of two national parks in Newfoundland!
-You’ll drive right through it on your Newfoundland road trip if you’re taking the TCH-1 across the province, but it’s worth detouring here if you love the outdoors.
-The park is a great place for camping, as well as hiking.
+Terra Nova National Park is one of two national parks in Newfoundland!
+You’ll drive right through it on your road trip in Newfoundland if you’re taking the TCH-1 across the province, but it’s worth detouring here if you love the outdoors.
+Terra Nova is an excellent place for camping as well as hiking.

 Hare Bay – Route 320/330

-Nearby is Dover, where you can see the Dover Fault, which is the site where the North American and European continents collided 150 million years ago.
-They have an interpretation site set up, and there’s also a small plane wreck you can see there.
+Nearby is the town of Dover, where you can see the Dover Fault site.
+This is where the North American and European continents collided 150 million years ago!
+They have an interpretation site set up, and there’s also a small plane wreck you can see.

-Keep driving on route 320/330 and you’ll reach Lumsden, which I’ve been told also has amazing beaches!
+Keep driving on route 320/330, and you’ll reach Lumsden, which I’ve been told also has wonderful beaches.

 Twillingate and Fogo Island

 There are also the Change Islands, where the boat will stop on the way to Fogo Island.
 Although not nearly as popular, I’ve heard great things about these islands.
-Plus, there’s a Newfoundland Pony sanctuary there!
+There’s a Newfoundland Pony sanctuary there!

-Another place right off the highway that most people use as a place to sleep, as it’s about halfway across the province.
-However, Grand Falls does have some fun activities to offer.
-It’s home to the Exploits River, where you can go river-rafting!
+Grand Falls is another place right off the highway that most people use as a place to sleep, as it’s about halfway across the province.
+However, it does have some fun activities to offer.
+For example, it’s home to the Exploits River, where you can go river-rafting!

 Fortune Harbour & Bay of Exploits